Mobility Guardian draws to an end

 “This was a great opportunity to integrate so when we go into combat, it’s not the first time we’ve worked together; we already have some experience and understand each other’s capabilities,” he added.

 The exercise included more than 3,500 U.S. service members and international partners who worked to measure the effectiveness of the Mobility Air Forces in contingency and humanitarian response operations.

-“Mobility Guardian was about learning, discovery and the opportunity to work as a part of a joint and coalition team,” said Gen. Carlton D. Everhart II, the commander of Air Mobility Command.
+“Mobility Guardian was about learning, discovery and the opportunity to work as a part of a joint and coalition team,” said U.S. Air Force Gen. Carlton D. Everhart II, Air Mobility Command commander.
 “This exercise was an investment in ensuring our Airmen are prepared to succeed in the most challenging environments and deliver desired results across the globe.”